 Hospital indemnity insurance

 Similar to accident insurance, hospital indemnity insurance pays benefits directly to policyholders (unless otherwise assigned) to help cover unexpected costs.
 Unlike accident insurance, hospital indemnity insurance pays benefits for covered hospitalizations due to illness and injury.
-Hospital indemnity insurance can be used to help pay for expenses health insurance doesn’t cover, such as copayments and deductibles, and other life expenses that could crop up if an employee is hospitalized, such as child care.
+Hospital indemnity insurance can be used to help pay for expenses health insurance doesn’t cover, such as copayments and deductibles, and other life expenses that could crop up if an employee is hospitalized.

 Critical illness insurance